tastytough/COMP2116-UserDocs/docs/index.md

 Welcome!
 This documentation will guide you to use MySQL Workbench and help you with initial setups to execute simple tables in databases.

->
+!!! info
     MySQL Workbench is a visual database design tool that integrates SQL development, administration, database design, creation and maintenance into a single integrated development environment for the MySQL database system.

 ## Intended Users